JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Complete
 * Dependable

-Need to boil that down into what's actually key for open. ** spoilers **: It's the reusable bit.
+Need to boil that down into what's actually key for open. ** Spoilers **: It's the reusable bit.

 ## Context is important